isamu-isozaki/teamai_test/positioning-faq/index.html.md

 1. Want to start using GitLab?
 You can easily import your repositories from Bitbucket, GitHub, Gitorious, or anywhere else, all in batch!
 1. Migrating SVN to GitLab
     - https://docs.gitlab.com/ee/workflow/importing/migrating_from_svn.html
-    - SVN stands for Subversion and is a version control system (VCS).
+    - SVN stands for Subversion and is a version control system (VCS/index.html.md).
 Git is a distributed version control system.

 ### Why aren’t you using a GPL license?